Noise-Aware Speech Separation with Contrastive Learning: Results

+Table\ref{librimix} and Table\ref{wham} show NASS results on noisy LibriMix and WHAM!.
+They indicate that NASS could make previous models like DPRNN and Sepformer surpass themselves under noisy condition, with less than 0.1M additional parameters.
+In addition, we find NASS also works to ConvTasnet\cite{luo2019conv}, which is not shown for space constraints, and it may apply to other non-mask-based models as well.

-In addition, to further illustrate the effectiveness of NASS, Figure~\ref{Feature} visualizes the comparison results of spectrum for 2-speaker SS.
-We can see some spectrum of noise in (b), (c) from the Sepformer baseline.
-While from (d), (e) with noise-speaker, and (f), (g) with additional patch-wise contrastive learning, we can see the spectrum of noise gradually fades away in a degree, thus separating the two sources better.
-Besides, NASS yields the prediction of noise, which can be used in other speech tasks.
-In (h), (i), we can also see an improvement from the patch-wise contrastive learning to noise-speaker.
+To further illustrate the effect of NASS, Fig.\ref{Feature} visualizes the results of spectrum.
+We can see some noise spectrum in (b), (c) from Sepformer baseline fades away in a degree to (e), (f) from NASS Sepformer, thus indicating better separation.
+Besides, we can see NASS yields the prediction of noise in (d), which can be used in other speech tasks.v